Marxist-Leninist views on Romanticism: Romantic literature

-A. Vishnevsky wrote: The artistic charm of the best examples of Romantic art is undeniable.
-Romantics have reached a higher level of knowledge of folk life, the hidden sources of fantasy and creativity.
-During this period, the greatness of the historical past of peoples, the creations of folk fantasy, myths, beliefs, legends, fairy tales, art and poetry of the Middle Ages and the Renaissance, finally emerged from the age-old oblivion.
-Romantics restored the rights of Shakespeare, Dante, Cervantes, Calderón, the poetry of the East.
-This wealth of the former culture came to life in the creations of the Romantic poetry and contributed to the liberation of art from the narrowness of 18th century Classicism.
-Knowledge of the historical past of peoples, both in scientific and artistic form, owes much to Romanticism.
-In this regard, an important role was played by the novels of Walter Scott, the works of the French historians Guizot, Mignet, Thierry, the history of language and poetry, created by the brothers Grimm.
-But the historicism of the Romantics is one-sided and limited, for the most part, by an interest in the Middle Ages.
+A. Vishnevsky acknowledged the undeniable artistic charm of the best Romantic art, crediting the Romantics with achieving a deeper understanding of folk life and the hidden sources of fantasy and creativity.
+He argued that the period brought renewed attention to the historical greatness of peoples and to the myths, beliefs, legends, fairy tales, art, and poetry of the Middle Ages and the Renaissance after centuries of neglect, and credited the Romantics with restoring critical and popular attention to Shakespeare, Dante, Cervantes, Calderón, and Eastern poetry.
+In his view, this revived cultural wealth was absorbed into Romantic poetry and helped free art from the narrowness of 18th-century Classicism, with both scholarly and artistic understanding of peoples' historical pasts owing much to Romanticism, citing in particular the novels of Walter Scott, the work of French historians Guizot, Mignet, and Thierry, and the history of language and poetry produced by the brothers Grimm.
+He nonetheless considered Romantic historicism one-sided, largely limited to an interest in the Middle Ages.

-Pyotr Semyonovich Kogan summarized the essence of Romanticism and its eventual replacement by Realism in the face of 19th century industrialization and urbanization as follows: The Romantics cursed the age of statistics and political economy and fled from its prosaic needs to the mountains or found solace in the boundless width of the ocean ...
-But inevitably even in the work of such a poet as Hugo, the noise of the street and the complaints of the hungry proletariat burst in and drowned out the gloomy sounds of medieval organs and the tender songs of Oriental odalisques.
+Pyotr Semyonovich Kogan summarized the essence of Romanticism, and its eventual displacement by Realism amid 19th-century industrialization and urbanization, by observing that the Romantics rejected the age of statistics and political economy, seeking refuge from its prosaic demands in the mountains or in the vastness of the ocean.
+He noted, however, that even in the work of a poet such as Hugo, the noise of the street and the complaints of the hungry proletariat inevitably intruded, overtaking the evocations of medieval organs and the songs of Oriental odalisques.

-Communist literary critic Franz Mehring summarized the importance of Romanticism for the development of German culture as follows:

-[Romanticism] has rediscovered the treasures of medieval poetry, not only the courtly and knightly poets, but also the Nibelungs, a German national epic that can probably compete with the Homeric chants.
-Above all, the Romantic school of poetry unearthed the precious treasures of folk poetry; the fairy tales of the Brothers Grimm and Des Knaben Wunderhorn, a collection of old folk songs edited by Arnim and Brentano.
-In addition, we owe the Romantics an extraordinary expansion of our poetic scope; since they had no solid ground under their feet, they wandered off to the artistic treasures of all peoples and times and brought home many excellent things like Schlegel's classic translation of Shakespeare.
+Communist literary critic Franz Mehring credited Romanticism with rediscovering the treasures of medieval poetry, including not only courtly and knightly verse but also the Nibelungenlied, which he considered a German national epic comparable to Homer's.
+He emphasized that the Romantic school of poetry was especially significant for uncovering valuable folk poetry, citing the Brothers Grimm's fairy tales and Des Knaben Wunderhorn, a collection of old folk songs edited by Arnim and Brentano.
+Mehring further credited the Romantics with substantially broadening the poetic horizons of German culture: lacking firm ground of their own, they drew on the artistic traditions of many peoples and eras, producing notable achievements such as Schlegel's classic translation of Shakespeare.

-A. S. Dmitriev concludes: "The Romantic era constituted the best decades of German literature.
-I wish without any doubt to conclude that German Romanticism, both in its theory and in poetry and prose, is one of the most brilliant phenomena of world literature."
+A. S. Dmitriev concluded that the Romantic era represented the best decades of German literature, describing German Romanticism, in both its theory and its poetry and prose, as one of the most brilliant phenomena in world literature.